AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 #### Page Sets for Testing {#page-sets}

-Pages are selected by three page sets.
+Three page sets select the pages.
 Cloud Manager uses the access logs from the AEM instances across production and staging environments to determine the following buckets.

-* **Popular Live Pages** - This option is selected to make sure that the most popular pages accessed by live customers are tested.
-Cloud Manager will read the access log and determine the top 25 most-accessed pages by live customers to generate a list of top `Popular Live Pages`.
-The intersection of these that are also present on the staging environment are then crawled on the staging environment.
+* **Popular Live Pages** - Ensures that the most popular pages accessed by live customers are tested.
+Cloud Manager reads the access log and determines the top 25 most-accessed pages by live customers to generate a list of top `Popular Live Pages`.
+The intersection of these pages that are also present in the staging environment are then crawled in the staging environment.

-* **Other Live Pages** - This option is selected to make sure that the pages that fall outside the top 25 popular live pages that may not be popular, but are important to test, are tested.
-Similar to popular live pages, these are extracted from the access log and must also be present on the staging environment.
+* **Other Live Pages** - Ensures that the pages that fall outside the top 25 popular live pages that may not be popular, but are important to test, are tested.
+Similar to popular live pages, they are extracted from the access log and must also be present in the staging environment.

-* **New Pages** - This option is selected to test new pages that may have only been deployed to the staging and not yet to production, but must be tested.
+* **New Pages** - Tests new pages that may have only been deployed to the staging and not yet to production, but must be tested.

 ##### Distribution of Traffic Across Page Sets Selected {#distribution-of-traffic}

 You can choose anywhere from one to all three sets on the **Testing** tab of your [pipeline configuration.](/help/using/production-pipelines.md) The distribution of traffic is based on the number of sets selected.
-That is, if all three are selected, 33% of the total page views are put toward each set.
+That is, if all three are selected, 33% of the total page views are put into each set.
 If two are selected, 50% goes to each set.
 If one is selected, 100% of the traffic goes to that set.

 Let us consider this example.

 * There is a 50/50 split between the popular live pages and new pages sets.
 * Other live pages are not used.
 * The new pages set contains 3000 pages.
-* The page views per minute KPI is set to 200.
+* The KPI *page views per minute* are set to 200.

 Over the 30 minute test period:

-* Each of the 25 pages in the popular live pages set will be hit 120 times: `((200 * 0.5) / 25) * 30 = 120`
+* Each of the 25 pages in the popular live pages set is hit 120 times: `((200 * 0.5) / 25) * 30 = 120`
-* Each of the 3000 pages in the new pages set will be hit once: `((200 * 0.5) / 3000) * 30 = 1`
+* Each of the 3000 pages in the new pages set is hit once: `((200 * 0.5) / 3000) * 30 = 1`

 #### Testing and Reporting {#testing-reporting}

 Cloud Manager executes performance testing for AEM Sites programs by requesting pages as an unauthenticated user by default on the staging publish server for a 30 minute test period.
-It measures the virtual user-generated metrics (response time, error rate, views per minute, etc.) for each page as well as various system-level metrics (CPU, memory, networking data) for all instances.
+It measures the virtual user-generated metrics (response time, error rate, views per minute, and so on) for each page as well as various system-level metrics (CPU, memory, networking data) for all instances.

 The following table summarizes the performance test matrix using the three-tiered gating system.